mlazarev/midi/README.md

   - Factory: `implementations/korg/ms2000/patches/factory/FactoryBanks.syx`
 - Robust 7→8 encoding (variant v2) and offset‑64 handling, hardware-verified in v1.3.0
 - Tools for compare, analyze, JSON export, and single-program dumps ship with matching CLI wrappers
-- Boards of Canada experiments now live in a companion repository (see below) so the core toolkit stays device-focused.

 **Quick Start:**
 ```bash